Santana19996/AboutJinsu/README.md

-# Lean about my music taste and you'll know me
+# Learn about my music taste and you'll know me